In our experience, many eCommerce business owners place too much emphasis on revenue and not enough focus on cash flow.

 These are just two of many short-term financing options.
 Check out our guide to short-term financing financing options for additional strategies and tactics.

-The better you can get at managing your cash flow through this three strategies, the more likely you are to not only survive but in thrive over the next year.
+The better you can get at managing your cash flow through these three strategies, the more likely you are to not only survive but to thrive in your business.